gintonicai/documentation/mvp/inference-subchain-guide/core-concepts.md

 ### How It Works

 1. **API Layer**: This is where you come in.
 You send requests to our API, just like you would with any other cloud AI service.
-2. **Request Routing**: The Inference Subchain takes your request and figures out the best way to process it.
+2. **Request Routing**: The inference subchain takes your request and figures out the best way to process it.
 It's like a traffic cop for AI tasks.
 3. **Distillery Subnet**: This is where the magic happens.
 Your request gets broken down and distributed across a network of GPU-powered nodes.
 4. **Processing**: Each node crunches its part of the task.
 It's like a bunch of mini-brains working together on your problem.
-5. **Response Aggregation**: The Inference Subchain collects all the pieces, puts them back together, and sends you the final result.
+5. **Response Aggregation**: The inference subchain collects all the pieces, puts them back together, and sends you the final result.

 ### The Secret Sauce: Distillery Subnet